Prior to the Super Quad, a tournament organized by Terrance Washington Jr., who is the founder of the Orlando Chess Club, Terrance interviewed me:

 In 2017 I worked with a very ambitious, engaged student who I got on really well with and within just five weeks he increased from 1328 to 1425.
 It was a lot of fun working with him and I was delighted to see his success!

-I have defeated IM Nelson Gamboa (2495) and the highest rated opponent I have beaten is Life Master John Ludwig (2500).
+I have defeated IM Kevin Wang (2520) and Life Master John Ludwig (2500).
 I annotated my win over John for floridaCHESS.

-My highest TPR was 2621, when I tied for 1st in the Gulf Coast Open Premier.
+One of my highest TPRs was 2621, when I tied for 1st in the Gulf Coast Open Premier.
 I achieved this with three wins, including beating two NMs, and drawing IM Yunier Leyva Rivera (2476) and GM Julio Becerra (2583).